oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     * Perform singleton scoring and mini-batch scoring.
     * Use Oracle's Cognitive Text functionality to discover keywords and get a summary for a given text string.
 * Deploy and score an ONNX format models
 * Use the Cognitive Image Functionality to Score a Mini Batch
+    * Score a mini batch of images that are converted to base64 encoded strings
 * Create and Run a Data Bias Detection Job
+    * Create and run a data bias detection job
+    * View the details of the data bias job
+    * Query the output table to view the data bias details detected for the sensitive features
 * Create and Run a Data Monitoring Job
+    * Create a data monitoring job
+    * View the job details
+    * Enable the job to run
+    * View job output
 * Create and Run a Model Monitoring Job
+    * Get the Model ID of the model to be used for monitoring
+    * Create a model monitoring job
+    * View the details of a model monitoring job
+    * Enable a model monitoring job
+    * View and understand the output of a model monitoring job

 ### Prerequisites